Trying Not to Think About It: Promotion

-On August 16, 2021, JoJo announced the release of the album and its lead single "Worst (I Assume)".
-JoJo also announced the six-date Trying Not to Think About It Tour in support of the album.
-The album was further promoted through the 42-date world tour, JoJo Tour 2022, which began the following year.

-Singles

-"Worst (I Assume)" was released as the lead single from the album on August 20, 2021.
-The song was written by JoJo alongside Tiara Thomas, Carl McCormick and Kelvin Wooten and produced by Cardiak and Kelvin Wu10.
-The accompanying music video was shot in Downtown, Los Angeles with director Alfredo Flores and was shot in one take.
-The song was written "from the protective mechanism that sometimes people have of bracing for the worst in a relationship, whether it's romantic, or professional, even though that might not be what ends up happening".
-On the same day as the release of the album, JoJo released its second single, "Anxiety (Burlinda's Theme)", alongside a music video also directed by Flores.
+On August 16, 2021, JoJo announced Trying Not to Think About It along with its lead single "Worst (I Assume)".
+The song was written by JoJo alongside Tiara Thomas, Carl McCormick, and Kelvin Wooten, while produced by Cardiak and Kelvin Wu10.
+Its accompanying music video was shot in Downtown, Los Angeles with director Alfredo Flores and was shot in one take.
+On the same day of the project's release, JoJo released its second single, "Anxiety (Burlinda's Theme)", alongside a music video also directed by Flores.

 Tour

 JoJo announced on her Instagram that the Trying Not to Think About It Tour would commence immediately following the release of the album.
 The tour was a six-date run of intimate live shows that visited Boston, NYC, Philadelphia, Atlanta, Nashville, and Los Angeles.
-The show included the first live performances of songs from JoJo's fourth studio album Good to Know.
+The show included the first live performances of songs from JoJo's fourth studio album, Good to Know.
 General on sale tickets went on sale on Friday, August 20, 2021, at 10:00 am.
-Tiara Thomas was announced as the opening act for all tour dates, but on October 2, it was announced that due to unforeseen circumstances Tiara Thomas would only appear at the Los Angeles show.
+Tiara Thomas was announced as an opening act for all tour dates, but on October 2, it was announced that due to unforeseen circumstances Thomas would only appear at the Los Angeles show.
+She further promoted the project through the 42-date world tour, JoJo Tour 2022, which began the following year.